ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 Preference-Applied: transaction=persist
 ~~~

-Servers may consider signaling this in a 103 Early Hints response, since once the final response is written, this may no longer be useful information.
+Servers might consider signaling this in a 103 (Early Hints) response [RFC8297], since once the final response is written, this may no longer be useful information.

 # Segmented document creation with PATCH